Micro Seven Inc.® model

 Pulse dialing: Break period: 45 to 75 ms (60 ms nominal), make period: 30 to 60 ms (40 ms nominal)

-DTMF detecting signal power for alarm messages: -23dBm to +5dBm per a frequency with maximum 4dB difference between frequencies
+DTMF detecting signal power for alarm messages for Contact-ID: -23dBm to +5dBm per a frequency with maximum 4dB difference between frequencies

 Alarm message DTMF signal on time (Burst ON time): 50 ms minimum

 Alarm message DTMF signal off time (Burst OFF time): 50 ms minimum 400 ms maximum

 Note: Contact ID protocol requires Burst ON and OFF times to be 50 ms minimum and 60 ms maximum.